-In residential tenancies, if the entry is by the lessor and/or agent (renting or selling), without a third person such as a tradesperson, the notice must give you a two hour 'window of entry' during which the entry will commence.
-However the entry may continue after this two hour period.
-For example, if you receive notice that an inspection will begin between 9.00am and 11.00am the agent or lessor may enter at 10.45 but not finish the inspection until 11.15am
+In residential tenancies, if the entry is by the lessor and/or agent (renting or selling), without a third person such as a tradesperson, the notice must state a period of up to two hours during which the lessor and/or agent will enter the property.
+However, this period only applies to the initial entry and does not prevent the lessor and/or agent from staying on the property after the end of the entry period.